Configure federated sharing

 Procedures in this topic require specific permissions.
 See each procedure for its permissions information.

-A federation trust establishes a trust relationship between an Exchange 2013 organization and the Microsoft Federation Gateway and is a requirement for federated sharing.
+A federation trust establishes a trust relationship between an Exchange 2013 organization and the Azure Active Directory authentication system and is a requirement for federated sharing.

 An organization relationship enables users in your Exchange organization to share calendar free/busy information as part of federated sharing with other federated Exchange organizations.
 Federated sharing can be configured between two federated Exchange 2013 organizations or between a federated Exchange 2013 organization and federated Exchange 2010 organizations.